Adobe-Consulting-Services/lazybones-aem-templates/README.md

 # Using the Multimodule Template

-Once you've done this configuration, you can run Lazybones:
+Once Lazybones is installed, you can run Lazybones passing in the correct template name:

     lazybones create aem-multimodule-project <directory name>